rsoftone/fortran-training/README.md

 ```
 docker run -it --rm --name fort2 -v $PWD/Documents:/home/pipelines junglegreen/fortran-training
 ```
+* If asked, allow your Documents directory to be shared/accessed

 #### Windows 10:
 * Install Docker: https://www.docker.com/products/docker-desktop
 * In Computer Management, add your username to the 'docker-users' local group